Praising You

 "Praising You" is a song by English singer Rita Ora featuring English producer Fatboy Slim.
-The song was released on 19 April 2023 through BMG, as the second single from her third studio album You & I (2023).
-The song is a re-worked version of Slim's 1999 song "Praise You".
+The song was released on 19 April 2023 through BMG, as the second single from Ora's third studio album You & I (2023).
+The song is a re-worked version of Slim's song "Praise You", which itself a sample of Camille Yarbrough's song "Take Yo' Praise".

 Critical reception

 Emma Harrison of Clash complimented, "Rita’s re-imagining of nineties banger ‘Praise You’ by Fatboy Slim.
 She’s ebullient, dynamic and triumphant on the gospel-infused house of number, reflecting on how it’s been “a hell of a ride”, reiterating her gratitude for finding enduring love with the lyrics “who knew love would leave me feelin’ this good? / I have to praise you like I should”.
 Lauren Murphy of the Irish Times called Praising You, "a somewhat baffling reworking of Fatboy Slim’s biggest hit, with input from Norman Cook himself."

 Helen Brown of The Independent exclaimed, "It’s a slick evolution of Norman Cook’s original, on which Ora sounds genuinely jubilant – arms aloft and giddy for it."
 Kate Solomon of The i Paper dismissively noted, "a slick, empty rework of Fatboy Slim’s “Praise You”.

 Hannah Mylrea of Rolling Stone UK hailed the tune saying, "the weirdly wonderful reworking of Fatboy Slim’s iconic ‘Praise You’, titled ‘Praising You’, may not trump the original, but is wickedly good fun."

 Neil Z. Yeung of Allmusic also found, "album highlight "Praising You,"...interpolates Fatboy Slim's "Praise You" to the intended joyous effect."